-By the 1970s, though, Horowitz had begun working with the Black Panther Party in Oakland, Calif., and formed a close relationship with the group’s co-founder, Huey P. Newton.
+By the 1970s, though, Horowitz had begun working with the Black Panther Party in Oakland, California, and formed a close relationship with the group’s co-founder, Huey P. Newton.
 Horowitz collected funds for the purchase of a Baptist church that was then converted into a learning center for children of members of the Black Panthers.
 But the relationship soon soured.

 In 1974, Betty Van Patter, Horowitz’s friend and colleague at Ramparts who he brought into the Black Panther movement, was found dead on a San Francisco Bay beach.
 She had been severely beaten, and Horowitz was convinced members of the Panthers were involved.

 Van Patten’s death served as a grand catalyst for Horowitz’s quick departure from the radical left he helped found.

 In the essay published in The Washington Post titled “Goodbye to All That.”
-Horowitz and his writing partner Peter Collier –- both luminaries on the Left — came clean.
+Horowitz and his writing partner Peter Collier — both luminaries on the Left — came clean.
 “Casting our ballots for Ronald Reagan was indeed a way of saying goodbye to all that –– to the self-aggrandizing romance with corrupt Third Worldism; to the casual indulgence of Soviet totalitarianism; to the hypocritical mainstream politics,” the pair wrote.

 The essay was the beginning of a new course for Horowitz.
 Three years later, he founded the Center for the Study of Popular Culture (CSPC) in Los Angeles, which sought to “establish a conservative presence in Hollywood and show how popular culture had become a political battleground.”
 Horowitz spent much of the 1990s securing financing for the CSPC while railing against “political correctness” in American universities.

-Horowitz refers to his DiscoverTheNetworks as an “online encyclopedia of the left” and a “comprehensive profile of left-wing organizations and individuals.”
-Made available on the DHFC web page, the resource strangely cites a number of white nationalist groups, namely the Council of Conservative Citizens (CCC), which served as the primary gateway for Dylann Roof (the Charleston church Shooter who murdered nine African Americans on June 17, 2015) into the white supremacy movement, and VDARE, a racist anti-immigrant web site.
+Horowitz maintained his assault on the political left.
+In 2005, the group established “DiscoverTheNetworks,” an “online encyclopedia of the left” and a “comprehensive profile of left-wing organizations and individuals.”
+Made available on the DHFC web page, the resource strangely cites a number of white nationalist groups, namely the Council of Conservative Citizens (CCC), which served as the primary gateway for Dylann Roof (the Charleston church shooter who murdered nine African Americans on June 17, 2015) into the white supremacy movement, and VDARE, a racist anti-immigrant website.

 A prolific writer, Horowitz has published a number of hard-right publications, many offering a glimpse of his political evolution.
 In a pamphlet titled “Hating Whitey,” he argued that contemporary leaders of the black community had squandered the legacy of the civil rights movement by reframing “the civil rights agenda as a radical cause.”
-In a book of that same title, published in 1999, he made racially charged claims about black-on-white crime, voicing criticisms of affirmative action that would last through the election of President Obama, who he since called a communist with a “curious background.”
+In a book of that same title published in 1999, he made racially charged claims about black-on-white crime, voicing criticisms of affirmative action that would last through the election of President Obama, who he since called a communist with a “curious background.”